xeruf/instalee/README.md

 ## Guiding Principles

 Instalee closely follows the UNIX philosophy with directory structures and files as configuration.
-The goal is to be as generic as possible to accomodate any kind of setup.
+The goal is to be as generic as possible to accommodate any kind of setup.

 However, it should be efficient while generic, preventing repetition at every level (DRY).